jballhalla/jballhalla.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
-I'm Jon Ball (not to be confused with John Ball, my father, nor the English priest of the same name, nor the protagonist of *In Parenthesis*).
+I'm Jon Ball (not to be confused with John Ball, my father, nor the English priest of the same name).

 About me: